 You may exhibit at the Virginia Tech Science Festival and any or all of the affiliated events.
 Just let us know on your exhibitor application .

 Where in Blacksburg will the Virginia Tech Science Festival be?

-Virginia Tech Science Festival exhibits will be at the Moss Arts Center, Newman Library, Alumni Mall (for vehicle exhibits), Henderson Lawn, and College Avenue.
+Virginia Tech Science Festival exhibits will be at the Moss Arts Center, Newman Library, Alumni Mall (for vehicle exhibits), and Henderson Lawn.